 A holiday between Tuscany and Sardinia is in fact a great way to experience two different landscapes and completely different vibes of Italy.

-The best thing to do, then, is to actually fly from Pisa, which is easy to reach from Florence.
-As for the ferry, you can board in Livorno, a coastal city about 96 km (less than 60 miles) from Florence.
+As for the ferry, again there is no Florence to Sardinia ferry but you can board in Livorno, a coastal city about 96 km (less than 60 miles) from Florence.
 There are various companies plying the route.

 Need to find out more?
 Keep reading this guide as I will explain how to travel from Florence to Sardinia.